-Complete abstinence is to be observed on Fridays, Ash Wednesday, the Vigils of the Immaculate Conception and Christmas, and on Holy Saturday.
-On days of complete abstinence meat, and soup or gravy made from meat, may not be used at all.
+Complete abstinence is to be observed on Fridays, Ash Wednesday, Holy Saturday, the Vigil of the Immaculate Conception, and the Vigil of Christmas.
+On days of complete abstinence, meat and soup or gravy made from meat may not be used at all.

-Partial abstinence is to be observed on Ember Wednesdays and Saturdays and on the Vigil of Pentecost.
-On days of partial abstinence meat, and soup or gravy made from meat, may be taken only once a day at the principal meal.
+Partial abstinence is to be observed on Ember Wednesdays, Ember Saturdays, and on the Vigil of Pentecost.
+On days of partial abstinence, meat and soup or gravy made from meat may be taken only once a day at the principal meal.

-FAST - Everyone over 21 and under 59 years of age is also bound to observe the law of fast on the weekdays of Lent, Holy Saturday, Ember Days, Vigils of Pentecost, Immaculate Conception and Christmas.
+FAST - Everyone over 21 and under 60 years of age is also bound to observe the law of fasting on the weekdays of Lent, until midnight on Holy Saturday, Ember Days, Vigils of Pentecost, Immaculate Conception, and Christmas.
 [NOTE: Holy Mother the Church never requires Her children to fast or abstain on any Sunday or Holy Day of Obligation.
-Therefore, if a Holy Day falls on a Friday you are permitted to eat meat anytime of the day.]
+Therefore, if a Holy Day falls on a Friday, you are permitted to eat meat any time of the day.]

-On days of fast only one full meal is allowed.
-Two other meatless meals, sufficient to maintain strength may be taken according to each one's needs; but together they should not equal another full meal.
+On days of fast, only one full meal is allowed.
+Two other meatless meals, sufficient to maintain strength, may be taken according to each one's needs, but together, they should not equal another full meal.